 Fernanda Chardulo Dias De Andrade

-I am a first-year PhD student in the social psychology program, and I work in Rick Hoyle's lab.
-Broadly, I am interested in how identity and self-referent processes (e.g., self-schemas, self-esteem, self-enhancement) influence goal pursuit.
-More specifically, I am interested in how salient and valued identities influence people's motivation, valuing, and pursuit of health goals.
-I am also interested in how self-threats and reduced identification with goals facilitate goal disengagement.
+I am a first-year PhD student in the social psychology program, and I work with Dr. Rick Hoyle.
+Broadly, I am interested in the relationship between identity and self-regulation.
+More specifically, I am interested in how salient and valued identities influence people's valuing and pursuit of health goals.

 T Buckingham, J, Lam, TA, Andrade, FC, Boring, BL, and Emery, D. "Reducing contingent self-worth: A defensive response to self-threats."
 The Journal of Social Psychology (April 10, 2018): 1-15.
 Full Text